 – Turn off your iPhone

-– Remove the bottom 2 screws on your iPhone repair 6 or iPhone repair Tulsa 6s.
+– Remove the bottom 2 screws on your iPhone repair 6 or iPhone repair Claremore 6s.
 Use your five point security screwdriver for this as all versions of the GSM/CDMA iPhone 6 have security screws in the dock connector.

 – To remove the screen, gently life upwards and lift it off gently after you remove the connectors holding the screen and home button to the board.